-FILM REVIEW: "Wicked" is a classic, unapologetic musical that thrives on screen
+FILM REVIEW: "Wicked" is an unapologetic musical that thrives on the big screen

 It is hard to think of modern musicals without thinking of Wicked, the immensely popular 2003 show based on The Wizard of Oz that went on to win a massive amount of theatre awards and sell out record numbers of shows worldwide.
 Now, after almost 20 years, the smash Broadway hit dances its way to the big screen in two parts, the first part releasing in Australia Wednesday 20th November 2024 with Part Two to follow in November 2025.